Abhinav Bindra

-Abhinav Apjit Bindra is an Indian Olympic gold medallist, retired sport shooter, and businessman.
-He is the first and one of only 2 Indians to win an Individual Olympic Gold Medal.
-He is the first Indian to have held concurrently the world and Olympic titles for the men's 10-meter air rifle event, having earned those honors at the 2008 Summer Olympics and the 2006 ISSF World Shooting Championships.
-Bindra has also won seven medals at the Commonwealth Games and three medals at the Asian Games.
+Abhinav Bindra (born 28 September 1982) is an Indian former sport shooter and a businessman.
+He is an Olympic gold medalist as well as the first and one of only two Indians to win an individual Olympic gold medal.
+Bindra is also the first Indian to have held concurrently the World and Olympic titles for the men's 10-meter air rifle event, having earned those honors at the 2008 Summer Olympics and the 2006 World Championships.
+Bindra has won seven medals at the Commonwealth Games and three medals at the Asian Games.

 With more than 150 medals in his 22-year career, he is the recipient of the Padma Bhushan from the Government of India and is one of the top influencers of sport policy in the country.

 At the 2016 Summer Olympics in Rio de Janeiro, Bindra finished fourth in the finals of the 10-meter air rifle event.
 He also served as a goodwill ambassador for the Rio 2016 Olympics Indian contingent, having been appointed to that post by the Indian Olympics Association (IOA).
-On September 5, 2016, he announced his retirement.
+On 5 September 2016, he announced his retirement.
 Bindra's primary outreach to Indian sports is through the Abhinav Bindra Foundation, a non-profit organization that works to integrate sports, science, and technology into Indian sports and encourage high-performance physical training.

 In 2018, Abhinav was bestowed with the prestigious Blue Cross, the ISSF's highest honor.

-Bindra is also currently a member of the IOC Athletes' Commission.
+He is also currently a member of the IOC Athletes' Commission.
+Bindra carried the Olympic torch at the 2024 Summer Olympics in Paris.

 Career

 Early years

-Bindra was born in Dehradun in Uttarakhand, to a Punjabi family.
-From his mother's side, he is a 5th generation direct descendant of Hari Singh Nalwa, the Commander-in-Chief of the Sikh Khalsa Army.
+Bindra was born in Dehradun in Uttarakhand, to a Punjabi Sikh Khatri family.
 He was educated at the Doon School in Dehradun and at St. Stephen's School in Chandigarh.
 He studied business administration at the University of Colorado Boulder.
-Determined to train with the best possible facilities, which were then not available in India, he would train for prolonged periods in Germany.
+Determined to train with the best possible facilities, which were then not available in India, he would train for prolonged periods in Germany, where he was coached by Gaby Buhlmann.